pabloati/Metagenomics-pipeline/Readme.md

 ## 1. Preprocessing

-  The reads were were preprocessed using a [snakemake workflow](https://github.com/pabloati/Metagenomics-pipeline/blob/main/Preprocessing.smk) which also produced the [MultiQC](https://github.com/ewels/MultiQC) report from all the reads analyzed and cleaned by Fastp
+  The reads were were preprocessed using a [snakemake workflow](https://github.com/pabloati/Metagenomics-pipeline/blob/main/Preprocessing.smk) which also produced the [MultiQC](https://github.com/ewels/MultiQC) report from all the reads analyzed and cleaned by Fastp.

+  ## Fastp